celluloid-player/celluloid/README.md

 [here](http://docs.zanata.org/en/release/user-guide/translator-guide/).
 If you'd
 like to add a new language, open an issue on GitHub.

+While translating, you will find the string `translator-credits`.
+You should not translate this string.
+Instead, you should put your name, and optionally your email address, in the following format: `FirstName LastName <Email Address>`.
+Your name will then appear in the About dialog when your translation is active.

 ## License

 GNOME MPV is free software: you can redistribute it and/or modify